 - As part of rollout, there is significant, automated vulnerability scanning done in our production environment.
 This scanning is heavily integrated with our processes.
 Our scanning occurs nightly, weekly, and quarterly with increasing stress levels.
 For more information, see Internal Audits and Internal Testing.

 The production systems at Solace have strict policies for access.
 Access is restricted to a production team with a clear hierarchical access and chain-of-command.
-All access to production systems for the PubSub+ Cloud require Two-Form Authentication (2FA).
+All access to production systems for the PubSub+ Cloud require two-factor authentication.

 Intrusion Detection Systems are in place for all Solace-controlled infrastructure and assets.
 These include all compute instances running in Solace-controlled Kubernetes clusters and Virtual Private Clouds and Virtual Networks (VPC/VNet).